 Another surefire way to really crush team dynamics is to give too many of those pats on the back.
 Sure, you need to recognize those tremendous accomplishments and moments of incredible effort but be sure you are reserving praise for when it is appropriate.

-Think of this way – you are trying to train your new puppy.
+Think of it this way – you are trying to train your new puppy.
 You want to reward him every time he learns a new trick.
 Simple, right?
-Well, if you are giving him a treat each and every time he does something cute, funny, silly etc. he isn’t going to strive to learn much more is he?
-You need to inspire your employees to learn “new tricks” of their own while, pushing them to not only better themselves, but to also get praise and recognition from you.
+Well, if you are giving him a treat every time he does something cute, funny, silly, etc. he isn’t going to strive to learn much more, is he?
+You need to inspire your employees to learn “new tricks” of their own while, pushing them to not only better themselves but to also get praise and recognition from you.
 This is a sales manager skill that is needed to really encourage your employees.

 Another often underutilized aspect of being a sales manager is the need to keep an eye out for new technology that can improve your sales process and daily.

 This means staying up-to-date on new sales software that can make everything from lead generation to maintaining client relationships easier.
 Even though it doesn’t seem like it, finding the right software helps to improve your sales manager skill set.

-You’ve heard the old adage “work smarter, not harder,” right?
+You’ve heard the adage “work smarter, not harder,” right?

 Having the proper tools for your team accomplishes just that.
 Never stop looking for ways to improve performance.

 Don’t be blinded by your goals, keep them in mind while focusing on the sales process.

-There are so many things we can’t control each and every day.
+There are so many things we can’t control every day.
 Take control of the factors that you can.
 Work on perfecting each step of the sales process, not just a number you want to hit.

 Once you hone in on the details, the larger picture sales will most definitely follow.

 It’s perfectly acceptable to set your own boundaries and not broadcast every decision you make, but when it comes to your goals and those of your team members you need to be transparent.